visciang/exql/README.md

 # ExqlMigration

-SQL schema migration scripts runner.
+Postgres SQL schema migration scripts runner.

+For those who:

-No ecto_sql, just postgrex.
+> No Ecto, just postgrex please!
-No down script, we go only up!!!
+> No down script, we go only up!

+Define your SQL migrations under `priv/migrations/*.sql`.

+The migration task will execute the `*.sql` scripts not already applied to the target DB in alphabetic order.

+Every migration runs in a transaction and acquire a `'LOCK ...
+SHARE MODE'` ensuring that one and only migration execution can run at a time.

+If a migration script fails, the `ExqlMigration.Task` executor stops the application.

 ## Usage

-In your app supervisor, start Postgrex and then run a one off task with ExqlMigration.migrate.
+In your app supervisor, start `Postgrex` and then the `ExqlMigration.Task`.
-The migration dir should be included in the app release, the migrate function will execute in alphabetic order the *.sql scripts not already applied to the target DB.

 ```elixir
   migrations_dir = "priv/migrations"